John Fraser Drummond: Death

-On the morning of 10 October 1940 Drummond was part of a patrol east of Brighton.
-A Dornier 17 was intercepted and all 9 Spitfires of the patrol descended on it.
+On the morning of 10 October 1940, Drummond was part of a patrol east of Brighton.
+A Dornier Do 17 was intercepted and all 9 Spitfires of the patrol descended on it.
 They were hindered by iced-up windscreens that prevented them from using their deflector sights.

 Drummond and Pilot Officer Bill Williams both attempted beam attacks from either flank.
 They missed and continued turning towards each other, and their Spitfires collided.
 Drummond baled out but was too low for his parachute to open effectively.
 Still alive after hitting the ground, a priest was able to administer the last rites before Drummond died in his arms.

 His Spitfire, R6616 crashed close by, landing on a flintstone wall that bordered Jubilee Field (now Easthill Drive) and St Mary's Convent in Portslade.
 When his body was examined, Drummond was found to have been wounded in his left arm and leg.
 Bill Williams, it later transpired, had been shot through the head so was already dead when the planes collided.

 During the war Drummond had claimed 8 aircraft destroyed (and 1 shared), 3 'probables' and 4 damaged.